zteitler/2021C-405/exams/exam1.md

 +   Personally, I enjoy clear, well-prepared, well-executed answers, even if they are for "easy" questions.
     (But if you want to answer a challenging question, that's fine too!)

+    That means you should choose a question that you can answer well, even if it's "easy," rather than trying to impress me with a "difficult" question that you can barely answer.

 +   Think about what follow-up questions might be asked.
     Some possibilities include: asking you to expand on a detail of your prepared answer;